-General medical facilities throughout Guinea are currently under particular strain due to the Ebola outbreak, and are unable to provide the same standard of healthcare as in the UK.
-Dedicated healthcare facilities for Ebola can also be under pressure.
-Many medical facilities expect to be paid up-front.
+Although separate treatment facilities have been set up to respond to the Ebola outbreak, general medical facilities throughout Guinea are unable to provide the same standard of healthcare as in the UK.
+Many medical facilities expect to be paid up-front for treatment.

-If you are a British national you should stay in contact with your employer or host organisation about the support that they can provide to you while you are in the country, or should you wish to leave.
-If you travel to Guinea to help in the relief effort, you should make sure that you are contracted to a reputable organisation that is able to provide the support and risk assessments required.
-You should be aware that the narrow range of commercial flight options and restrictions on travel in the region may make it difficult to leave, particularly at short notice, and you should consider your own plans in this context.
+If you travel to Guinea you should stay in contact with your employer or host organisation about the support that they can provide to you while you’re in the country, or should you wish to leave.
+If you travel to Guinea to help in the relief effort, you should make sure that you’re contracted to a reputable organisation that is able to provide the support and risk assessments required.
+Restrictions on travel in the region may make it difficult to leave, particularly at short notice.

 Enhanced screening measures have been introduced for departing passengers at Conakry airport.
-Delays may be experienced at Guinea’s land border crossingsdue to enhanced screening measures.
-There are reports that Guinea Bissau has closed its land borders with Guinea.
-For further details about this outbreak of Ebola, see the World Health Organization website, and this map showing the affected areas.
+There may be delays at Guinea’s land border crossings due to enhanced screening measures.

 Although the chances of being infected remain low, there are measures you can take to prevent catching Ebola.
-You should follow the health advice issued by the National Travel Health Network and Centre to:
+You should follow the health advice issued by the National Travel Health Network and Centre.